 Aside from the ski Austria humble brag, the Salzburg mountain range lays claim to 150km of cross-country and racing trails, seven ski-touring routes and snow parks, two free ride parks, five toboggan runs and a dedicated ‘Nordic Park’.
 You can even learn how to ski-jump, which is one of my adventure goals.

-There’s 150km of cross-country forest trails and racing routes, where you can hike challenges path such as the Haid Trail and the winter wonderland of the Kolling Forest or take a light 30-minute meander on the Ritzensee Trail.
-You can also book snowshoeing tours and torchlight hikes to reach the Salzburg mountain panoramas via nature’s forest bound pristine tracks.
+There’s 150km of cross-country forest trails and racing routes, where you can hike challenging paths such as the Haid Trail and the winter wonderland of the Kolling Forest or take a light 30-minute meander on the Ritzensee Trail.
+You can also book snowshoeing tours and torchlight hikes to reach the Salzburg mountain panoramas via nature’s forest bound fresh tracks.

-As the name suggests, Skicircus is quite the stage for wintertime in Austria, where you circuit the mountain slopes and valley walls of a huge patch of the Austrian Alps by alternative means, while keeping up the ski traditions it’s always been known for.
+As the name suggests, Skicircus is quite the stage for wintertime in Austria, where you circuit the mountain slopes and valley walls of a massive patch of the Austrian Alps by alternative means, while keeping up with the ski traditions it’s always been known for.

-Things to Know About Skiing in Salzburg, Austria:
+Things to Know About the Salzburg Skicircus in Austria

 - By Train.
-The closest railway stations are Saalfelden and Leogang, with has taxi stands and a bus to get you to your resort areas / accommodation.
-The ÖBB network is extremely well connected.
+The closest railway stations are Saalfelden and Leogang, which has taxi stands and a bus to get you to your resort areas/accommodation.
+The ÖBB network is exceptionally well connected.
 I took a train from Vienna Hauptbahnhof to Salzburg Hauptbahnhof and changed from there to Saalfelden.

 - By Plane.
 The nearest international airport is Salzburg, which has good connections with many of the major airlines.
 There is now a ‘Holiday Shuttle’ that travels non-stop eight times daily between the airport to Saalfelden Leogang.